 - FTP Server-You can use the switch as an FTP server.
 If you have FTP client software on your workstation, you can transfer a file to the switch via FTP.
 This is normally done to load or upgrade the switch's software or configurations.
-For details see "Using the Switch as an FTP Server" on page 1-21. - FTP Client-You can use the switch as an FTP client by connecting a terminal to the switch's console port and using standard FTP commands.
+For details see "Using the Switch as an FTP Server" on page 1-20. - TFTP Client-You can use the TFTP client functionality on an OmniSwitch 6250 to transfer software to/from a TFTP server.
+For details see "Using TFTP to Transfer Files" on page 1-24 - FTP Client-You can use the switch as an FTP client by connecting a terminal to the switch's console port and using standard FTP commands.
 This feature is useful in cases where you do not have access to a workstation with an FTP client.
-For details see "Using the Switch as an FTP Client" on page 1-23. - Zmodem-You can load software directly through the serial port with any terminal emulator that supports the Zmodem protocol.
+For details see "Using the Switch as an FTP Client" on page 1-21. - Zmodem-You can load software directly through the serial port with any terminal emulator that supports the Zmodem protocol.
 Note that a Zmodem transfer of large files may take several minutes to complete.
-For details see "Using Zmodem" on page 1-27.
+For details see "Using Zmodem" on page 1-25.